If you struggle with healthy eating and your body and you’re sick of soul-sucking strategies trying to maintain or

 Mom’s body attitude can shape daughter’s

 “Mom, I’m fat.”
 No mom ever wants to hear that comment from her daughter.
 Yet never before have our girls been more obsessed with their weight and appearance.
 They are more afraid of becoming fat than they are of nuclear war, cancer or losing their parents, according to the Council on Size and Weight Discrimination.
 Chronic dieting, […]Read More

 Healthy Eating Doesn’t Mean Perfect Eating

 If you think healthy eating means perfect eating, think again.
-Because you know what’s healthier than kale?
+Because you know what’s even healthier than kale?
 A good relationship with food and your body.
-If our pursuit of healthy eating doesn’t consider our relationship with food we are missing a critical ingredient.
-While we understand the importance of healthy human relationships we often overlook our relationship with food, though it’s one of the longest relationships we’ll […]Read More
+If your pursuit of healthy eating doesn’t consider your relationship with food you’re missing a critical ingredient.
+While I bet you understand the importance of healthy human relationships, you might overlook […]Read More

 How to embrace your aging body – Fifty is the new fifty